 points.
 These are virtually never visited, but may be reached easily enough, by hiking cross-country over the level, wooded plateau for up to 4 miles, starting at Sheep Tank along the unpaved but quite good quality FR 328

 , the road to Pasture Wash.
-Adjacent points can be reached by walking along the rim.
+Adjacent points can then be reached by walking east or west along the rim.

 , South Rim location map